rebeccatraceyt/bake-it-til-you-make-it/README.md

 - The remaining fields (**favourite_recipes** and **is_admin**) are provided default values, ensuring that, on registration:
      - **favourite_recipes** array is empty.
      - **is_admin** value is **False**.

 - If a user favourites a recipe, that Recipe's **_id** will be included in the **favourite_recipes** array.

 ### Recipes Collection
-- On creation the recipe, the user provides:
+- When creating a recipe, the user provides:
      - Recipe Name
      - Recipe Image (not required, default used in its place)
      - Recipe URL Source (not required in the event it is not an online recipe)